EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionCombinations.md

     (not all, just two)

 Theory: delete should just do the *first answer*.
 Only works like above if we get the maximal answer
-Theory: commands should always be "only", and you have to specify for something else
+Theory: commands should always be "only" (but this only makes sense if max isn't inf), and you have to specify for something else

 2 files are large